Family Educational Rights

 3. The right to consent to disclosures of personally identifiable information contained in the student’s education records, except to the extent that FERPA authorizes disclosure without consent.

 4. The right to file with the U.S. Department of Education a complaint concerning alleged failures by Methodist Theological School in Ohio to comply with the requirements of FERPA.
 A student who believes that Methodist Theological School in Ohio is in violation of FERPA in that he/she has been denied access to his/her records, or that he/she has been denied the right to a hearing, or that his/her information has beenimproperly disclosed may file a complaint with the Family Policy Compliance Office, United States Department of Education, 400 Maryland Avenue SW, Washington, DC 20202-5920.

-A student may withhold directory information by indicating this preference in writing to the Office of the Registrar within the first two weeks of any semester.
+A student may withhold directory information by indicating this preference in writing to the Academic Affairs within the first two weeks of any semester.
 Please note that such withholding requests are binding for all information to all parties other than for educational purposes.
 Students should consider all aspects of a directory hold prior to filing such a request.
 Requests for non-disclosure will be honored by MTSO as long as the student is enrolled.
 Upon request, MTSO may disclose education records without consent to officials of another school in which a student seeks or intends to enroll.